T3tsuo/EverstoneFarming/README.md

 * run: pip install -r requirements.txt

 ## Where to start running the code:
+* Make sure the last pokecenter you've been in is the one at Canalave City
 * Start one step UP inside of Iron Island.
 * As soon as you run the code, make sure you click on the game
 * The code will ask you to input the amount of times you can use sweet scent: